openduckparty/TTS-Utils/INTEGRAL/Readme.md

     "symbols": []

 Please refer to the .json file in the VITS/config folder and modify the symbols part.
+And please go into the text folder in vits and change symbols.py to your cleaner.

 and VITS Training!